-The work-plan calls for site operation and maintenance of 12 surface-water gaging stations and supplemental tasks at an additional gaging station during the time period from October 1, 2019 through September 30, 2020.
+The work plan calls for site operation and maintenance of 14 surface-water gaging stations and supplemental tasks at an additional gaging station during the time period from October 1, 2021 through September 30, 2022.
 The operation & maintenance (O&M) tasks include:

-- 1. Maintaining the stream-gaging equipment. - Making scheduled water discharge measurements.
+- 1. Maintaining the streamgaging equipment. - Making scheduled discharge measurements.
 Sites are generally visited on a 6-week basis, but may require more frequent visits as conditions warrant. - 3.
-Reduction and analysis of stage data. - Verification and development of stage/discharge relationships (ratings). - Computation of daily streamflow, and data publication costs. - Real-time (updated every hour) provisional data from sites will be available on NWISWeb at http://waterdata.usgs.gov/nv/nwis/rt. - All data will be compiled, reviewed, quality-assured, finalized and disseminated throughout the year and annually as water year summaries on NWISWeb.
+Reduction and analysis of stage data. - 4.
+Verification and development of stage/discharge relations (ratings). - 5.
+Computation of daily streamflow data and data publication costs. - Real-time (updated every hour) provisional data from sites will be available on NWISWeb at http://waterdata.usgs.gov/nv/nwis/rt.
+At least two sites will be upgraded to transmit data every 15 minutes during FY 2022. - All data will be compiled, reviewed, quality-assured, finalized, and disseminated throughout the year and annually as water year summaries on NWISWeb.

 Total costs include supplemental tasks for four gaging stations to increase the timeliness and accuracy of the streamflow records.
-For the four gages: (1) Las Vegas Wasteway near East Las Vegas, (2) Las Vegas Wash at Pabco Rd. nr Henderson, (3) Las Vegas Wash below Lake Las Vegas and (4) Muddy River near Glendale, at least 12 site visits and streamflow measurements will be made, and provisional streamflow records will be computed and reported on a monthly interval and finalized in July and January.
+For the four gages: (1) Las Vegas Wasteway near East Las Vegas, (2) Las Vegas Wash at Pabco Rd. near Henderson, (3) Las Vegas Wash below Lake Las Vegas, and (4) Muddy River near Glendale, at least 12 site visits and streamflow measurements will be made, and provisional streamflow records will be computed and reported on a monthly interval and finalized in July and January.